abdulfaheemaf/Deep_Learning/README.md

 ### Leaf Disease Detection
 - Implemented a CNN to identify and classify plant leaf diseases using image datasets.

-### Image Classification - Cifar10
-- Applied a CNN model to classify images in the Cifar10 dataset, comparing performance against other architectures.

-## ANN vs. CNN: Cifar10
+## ANN vs. CNN Image Classification: Cifar10
 - Explored and compared the performance of Artificial Neural Networks (ANN) and Convolutional Neural Networks (CNN) on the Cifar10 dataset for image classification tasks.